 Jaguar Simola Hill Climb 3 - 6 May

-Award-winning British luxury watchmaker Bremont Watch Company has partnered with South Africa’s leading motorsport event, the Jaguar Simola Hillclimb, as the official luxury watch partner for the next three editions, starting in 2017.
-Bremont joins international brands Jaguar, Motul and Continental as partners to the 2017 event.
-Whether you have attended the Jaguar Simola Hillclimb before, or not, you won’t want to miss the 2017 event as the line-up of cars and activity promises to be better than ever, while the vibe and excitement levels are the epitome of good entertainment.
-Whether you are a petrol head, speed lover or just someone who just loves a good time – don’t miss out - you will leave satisfied and enthralled at the spectacle.
+Whether you have attended the Jaguar Simola Hillclimb before, or not, you won’t want to miss the 2018 event as the line-up of cars and activity promises to be better than ever, while the smoke, noise, vibe, excitement levels and off-track activities are the epitome of good entertainment.
+Whether you are a petrol head, speed lover or just someone who loves a good time – don’t miss out – you will leave satisfied and enthralled at the spectacle.

 Pink Loerie Mardi Gras 24 - 27 May